Analysis | So much for not making the presidential election a referendum on Trump

 This is useful to Republican policymakers (and lobbyists) given that it erodes the ability to later measure their actions against what the party had articulated as its goals.
 The deficit soared?
 Well, technically, there's no new platform reinforcing calls for a balanced budget, so … Trump's never been a fan of detailed policy positions, explicitly for that reason.

-But it also means that the Republican Party's official position on education includes two outcomes, as articulated in the bullet-pointed agenda the campaign released on Sunday:
+But it also means that the Republican Party’s official position on education includes two outcomes, as articulated in the bullet-pointed agenda the campaign released Sunday:

 - Provide School Choice to Every Child in America